 RENEW Wisconsin is a nonprofit organization that promotes renewable energy in Wisconsin.
-We work on policies and programs that expand solar power, wind power, biogas, local hydropower, and geothermal energy.
+We work on policies and programs that expand solar power, wind power, biogas, local hydropower, geothermal energy, and electric vehicles.
 Since 1991 we have been a champion for clean energy solutions in the Badger State.

 Why do we support renewable energy?